'We are coming after you:' Tulsa-area authorities announce racketeering, pandering charges after busting illicit parlors in 'Operation Velvet Fury'

-A former Ripley Public Schools teacher is among eight people who have been charged with racketeering and pandering amid an investigation into illicit massage parlors by multiple northeast Oklahoma law enforcement agencies.
+A former Ripley Public Schools teacher is among eight people who have been charged with racketeering and pandering amid an investigation into illicit massage parlors by multiple northeastern Oklahoma law enforcement agencies.

-Ravi Chandra Kakaraparthi, Kacey Williamson, Thomas Johnson, Kara Rodriguez, Teresa Adams, Meri Peterson and Elizabeth Wyers are charged with racketeering, pandering, using computers to violate state law, having proceeds from violating state law and conspiracy.
+Ravi Chandra Kakaraparthi, Kacey Williamson, Thomas Johnson, Kara Rodriguez, Teresa Adams, Meri Peterson and Elizabeth Wyers were charged Thursday in Tulsa County District Court with racketeering, pandering, using computers to violate state law, having proceeds from violating state law and conspiracy.

 The seven are accused of having involvement in the operation of Tulsa-area massage parlors that were fronts for the sex industry, as well as facilitating transactions on websites such as Reddit and Discord.

-Gene "Geno" Gregg of Broken Arrow is accused in a separate case of the same counts except for racketeering after he reportedly recruited women to become sex workers in a "sugar daddy" arrangement.
+Gene “Geno” Gregg of Broken Arrow is accused in a separate case of the same counts except racketeering on allegations that he recruited women to become sex workers in a “sugar daddy” arrangement.

 The investigation, called “Operation Velvet Fury,” was a collaboration between Tulsa and Broken Arrow police, the Oklahoma Attorney General’s Office, the Tulsa County District Attorney’s Office and Homeland Security Investigations.

-Elmore and Assistant Attorney General John Brasher said the approach by law enforcement differed from that of typical investigations in the early-to-mid 2000s, which resulted in the repeated arrests of women who provided sexual services.
-Brasher said it became clear many of those women were caught in a "revolving door" of being arrested or cited, only to return to the same environment without solving the larger problem of the existence of illicit massage facilities.
+Elmore and Assistant Attorney General John Brasher said the approach by law enforcement differed from that of typical investigations in the early- to mid-2000s, which resulted in the repeated arrests of women who provided sexual services.
+Brasher said it became clear that many of those women were caught in a “revolving door” of being arrested or cited, only to return to the same environment without solving the larger problem of the existence of illicit massage facilities.

-Probable cause affidavits indicate Kakaraparthi created the Discord server at issue — called "phoenix" — and also was a moderator in a private community on Reddit named "relaxtulsa."
+Probable cause affidavits indicate that Kakaraparthi created the Discord server at issue — called “phoenix” — and was a moderator in a private community named “relaxtulsa” on Reddit.
 Williamson and Johnson were moderators of the server, which had numerous channels for each of the businesses.

-Williamson, according to the document, wrote on Discord that she "was starting a new life but planned on keeping select clients" for sex work, using hotels in order to keep clients away from her home.
-Peterson's business was called Bellanovva, while Rodriguez's was reportedly named "Barbie's."
+Williamson, according to the document, wrote on Discord that she “was starting a new life but planned on keeping select clients” for sex work, using hotels in order to keep clients away from her home.
+Peterson’s business was called Bellanovva, while Rodriguez’s was named “Barbie’s,” the document says.

-Wyers, according to the the affidavit, operated the "Prestige" parlor and Adams ran "Tulsa T Massage."
-Officers reported receiving at least 11 tips since 2016 about illegal activity within Adams' business, culminating in her unwittingly providing a "cooperating source" information this summer about the sex acts offered.
+Wyers, according to the affidavit, operated the “Prestige” parlor, and Adams ran “Tulsa T Massage.”
+Officers reported having received at least 11 tips since 2016 about illegal activity within Adams’ business, culminating in her unwittingly providing a “cooperating source” with information this summer about the sex acts offered.

 Elmore and Brasher said the privacy of both online communities required investigators to develop relationships with workers in order to gain access to the conversations without being detected.